 After the course, the student should be able to:

-- Design protocols for adversarial environments
+- Design and analyze cryptographic protocols for adversarial environments

 Ordinary examExam type: